Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 • Wash & dry the peppers.
 As always, make sure your peppers are cleaned and dried before slicing.

 • Slice peppers.
 Cut off the stems and slice the peppers into the desired shape.
-Remember to be consistent in size and shape for even drying.
+Remember to be consistent in size and shape for even drying times.
 Remove seeds and placenta at this stage if desired.

 • Arrange peppers on an oven-safe drying rack.
 In order to allow the peppers to receive as much dry air as possible, place them on a drying rack on a cookie sheet.
 This will speed up the drying process.